Explore cities and how to improve them

 Charting the future of tomorrow’s cities and lands

-- Job titles include: Urban/Community Planner, Regional Development Coordinator, Zoning Administrator, Land Management Planner, Site Planner, Airport Planners, Applications Developer
+Job titles include: Urban/Community Planner, Regional Development Coordinator, Zoning Administrator, Land Management Planner, Site Planner, Airport Planner, Applications Developer

 **Students are strongly encouraged to take an internship (paid or unpaid, part-time or summer); there are many local opportunities.

 Those who complete the Urban Planning Program Requirements will be able to: